toggledbits/PluginTools/README.md

 50	07/03/19 14:32:46.104	luup_log:101: [notice] Plugin Framework Basic: variableChanged() called! extra arguments: "a1", "b2" <0x74536520>
 ```

-Take a look at the code in the Lua implementation module (`L_xxx1.xml`) and see if you can correlate the messages to their various sources.
+Take a look at the code in the Lua implementation module (`L_.xml`) and see if you can correlate the messages to their various sources.

 ## Plugin Structure